tdignan87/TraceSense/README.md

 ```
 ## Heroku Deployment

-To deploy traceVMS to heroku, take the following steps:
+To deploy Tracesense to heroku, take the following steps:

 1. Ensure your requirements file is updated `requirements.txt` file using the terminal command `pip freeze > requirements.txt`.